Boxer Manny: How I escaped a County Lines drugs gang

 Main article content

-Manny Mohamed was just 15 years old when he was forced to join a County Lines drugs gang.
+Manny Gullam was just 15 years old when he was forced to join a County Lines drugs gang.

 He was threatened, coerced into transporting drugs, and sent to Brighton to deal cocaine, crack and heroin.